 This is best done with a practice plug and that is why we listed these as an important tool to have on hand.

-Now You Are An Expert At Putting New Line On Your Baitcaster
+Now You Are An Expert to Put Fishing Line On a Baitcasting Reel

 Well, there you have it.
 It wasn’t so bad, was it?
 That is unless your friend was constantly distracted and not much of a help.